Research courses

 Our research students will advance their careers in healthcare and research, enabling them to become independent researchers contributing to the wider health and policy agendas.

-If you are interested in doing a PhD with us, please look at the interests of our School's research themes and clusters and get in contact with an academic.
+If you are interested in doing a PhD with us, please look at the interests of our School's research themes.

 Research clusters